OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 - [Home.js in Office-Add-in-ASPNET-SSO](https://github.com/OfficeDev/Office-Add-in-ASPNET-SSO/blob/master/Complete/Office-Add-in-ASPNET-SSO-WebAPI/Scripts/Home.js)
 - [program.js in Office-Add-in-NodeJS-SSO](https://github.com/OfficeDev/Office-Add-in-NodeJS-SSO/blob/master/Completed/public/program.js)

+> [!NOTE]
+> Besides the suggestions made in this section, an Outlook add-in has an additional way to respond to any 13*nnn* error.
+For details, see [Scenario: Implement single sign-on to your service in an Outlook add-in](https://docs.microsoft.com/en-us/outlook/add-ins/implement-sso-in-outlook-add-in) and [AttachmentsDemo Sample Add-in](https://github.com/OfficeDev/outlook-add-in-attachments-demo).

 ### 13000

 The [getAccessTokenAsync](https://dev.office.com/reference/add-ins/shared/office.context.auth.getAccessTokenAsync) API is not supported by the add-in or the Office version.